Skip advert

 Evo rating

-While the very subtle changes applied to the new LC in its 2021 model year update might not seem groundbreaking, so fine are the tolerances in modern performance car engineering calibration that they actually make a big difference.
-The previous model, while well balanced and refined, always lacked a certain level of nuance.
+While the very subtle changes applied to the LC throughout its life might not seem groundbreaking, so fine are the tolerances in modern performance car engineering that they actually make a big difference.
+The original, while well balanced and refined, always lacked a certain level of nuance.
 Over bumps the suspension was just a little cumbersome, feeling like it couldn’t quite manage the unsprung weight of the wheels, brakes and hubs.

 Advertisement - Article continues below

-This is precisely what Lexus has focused on in this update, with the LC500 having a substantially improved secondary ride quality that helps unlock the fluidity of the chassis.
-With less mass for the newly calibrated springs to control, the standard-fit adaptive dampers have a much easier job controlling the weight, giving the new LC a newfound silkiness on all-but patchwork tarmac.
-This hasn’t come at the expense of body-control though, instead it’s a direct bi-product of removing unsprung weight from key parts of the suspension.
+This is precisely what Lexus has focused on, with the LC500 having a substantially improved secondary ride quality that helps unlock the fluidity of the chassis.
+With less mass for the springs to control, the standard-fit adaptive dampers have a much easier job controlling the weight, giving the new LC a newfound silkiness on all but patchwork tarmac.
+This hasn’t come at the expense of body control though, instead it’s a direct byproduct of removing unsprung weight from key parts of the suspension.

 The chassis’s fine balance has also been slightly adjusted by slacking off the front axle’s roll stiffness and giving the rear a tad more.
 The LC’s playful demeanor is far more accessible as a result, allowing you to confidently over-rotate the rear wheels to adjust your line into a corner.
 This is helped along by the LC’s relative lack of torque too, without the worry of sudden spikes in torque or turbo lag as is the case with rivals.